This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Endocarditis is an infection of the inner lining of your child's heart.
-It may also affect the valves in his heart.
+It may also affect the valves in his or her heart.

 - Your child has a seizure.